magicalsoup/Competitive-Programming-Solutions-Library/Others and Challenges Wcipeg/Analysis/apio09p2.md

 So we should add a step 1.5, which is to precompute the sparse table.
 (Okay, it could just as well be 2.5, but the total amount of code will be less if you use the sparse table to perform step 2.)
 Then step 3 can be expanded as follows:

-  1.Determine where the interval being tested resides in relation to the solution set; that is, determine whether it is at the left end
-    of the solution set, the right end of the solution set, or between two intervals in the solution set.
+  1. Determine where the interval being tested resides in relation to the solution set; that is, determine whether it is at the left end of the solution set, the right end of the solution set, or between two intervals in the solution set.
 We use the same dynamic set we use in step 5 for this (no point in maintaining more than one).
-  2.Note that the intervals in the solution set split Σ up into contiguous subsequencen of intervals not overlapping the solution set,
-    and that introducing the new interval, in general, further splits one of these subsequencen into two smaller ones.
+  2. Note that the intervals in the solution set split Σ up into contiguous subsequencen of intervals not overlapping the solution set, and that introducing the new interval, in general, further splits one of these subsequencen into two smaller ones.
     Use binary search to find the endpoints of these two subsequencen.
-  3.Perform one query on each side, add the results, and add one (for the tested interval).
-Check if the answer is the same as the
-    result of the query on the subsequence before splitting.
+  3. Perform one query on each side, add the results, and add one (for the tested interval).
+Check if the answer is the same as the result of the query on the subsequence before splitting.
 (Note that the latter value can simply be stored in the set somewhere.)

 (A possible missing piece from this solution: how do we remove dominating intervals?
 It's not terribly difficult: sort them by starting